 Axess Law advises real estate brokers and home purchasers on amending agreements of purchase and sale to suit your own terms.
-Ask us if you encounter these common legal problems for Ontario realtors.
+Ask us if you encounter these common legal problems for Ontario realtors around your right to cancel.

 Common Legal Dilemmas for Realtors